🦎 General Info

 Parson’s chameleons are generally calm but require very advanced care, especially related to humidity, hydration, and large enclosure size.
 With excellent husbandry, they can live 15–20 years, and some individuals have lived even longer.

-Parson’s are enormous chameleons and need very large, well-ventilated enclosures.
+Size - Parson’s are enormous chameleons and need very large, tall and well-ventilated enclosures.

 Adults: Minimum 4 ft x 4 ft x 6 ft